-The regulatory risks in the industry continue to remains the same stringent requirements and audit mechanism regulating the manufacturing, research & development, testing and safety of API products on an on-going basis.
+There may be additional cost for complying with government regulations since our business units are supplying veterinary API products in the regulated markets in the various developed countries.
+There are stringent requirements and audit mechanism regulating the manufacturing, research & development, testing and safety of API products on an on-going basis.
 There may be changes in the regulations regulating our existing and future products, and we shall have to comply with the changed regulations from time to time.
 The time frame in obtaining required clearances from regulatory authorities in India or from any other country cannot be predicted.
 Our veterinary API products require extensive quality control, trials, several stringent purity testing and government approvals before we can market these products, globally.
 All these uncertainties may affect operations of the business of our Company.